Protecting Aquatic Mammals from Polluted Waterways

-Overdevelopment, sewage spills, chemical spraying, thermal pollution, and industrial waste are just a few of the issues that our springs, lagoons, canals, and rivers face.
-If sources of pollution in Florida's waterways are not addressed, there is no future for manatees.
+Overdevelopment, sewage spills, chemical spraying, thermal pollution, and industrial waste are just a few of the issues that Florida springs, lagoons, canals, and rivers face.
+If sources of pollution in the state's waterways are not addressed, there is no future for aquatic mammals.

 Water Quality Issues Across Florida